tasnimmuna2610/Heart_Disease_Prediction/README.md

 **hd:** heart disease

 ## Objectives:
 Our goal is to apply machine learning algorithms.
-On this dataset using a Decision Tree algorithm to find out whether a patient has heart disease or not.
+On this dataset, we used a Decision Tree algorithm to find out whether a patient has heart disease or not.

 **Reference of this dataset: https://archive.ics.uci.edu/ml/datasets/heart+disease**